gregs1104/pgbench-tools/tests/cbc/README.md

 to run every step with individual metrics collection.  `pgbench-tools` workloads generate a series of configuration files, run each test with `pgbench`, and save the results into a results database for analysis.
 A sample report at `reports/cbc-best.sql` shows the results with associated disk metrics.
 On the Mac this includes only disk0 throughput.

+The workload version of CBC also includes a second copy of the `cbc-t03-select-max` script labeled with an "i", to distinguish the runs expected to use an index.
+The test itself is identical, the script name is simply `cbc-t03i-select-max` instead.
+A case could be made that this should be named the t06 step.  t03i was used to sort the results for with/without an index next to each other.

 # Storage throughput validation

 To prove that CBC is effective at stressing system storage, four test